 Women win elections

-Election results in Victoria in 2014 and Queensland and NSW in 2015 showed that women candidates resonate strongly with voters, particularly those unhappy with male-dominated conservative governments.
+Election results in Victoria in 2014, Queensland and NSW in 2015 and WA in 2017 showed that women candidates resonate strongly with voters, particularly those unhappy with male-dominated conservative governments.

 Such results echoed MIT research that showed that “a simple way to improve a political party’s chances at the ballot box is to have more women as candidates”.